LSM-based Storage Techniques: A Survey: LSM-tree Improvements

 \subsubsection{Tiering}

-One way to optimize write amplification is to employ the tiering merge policy, since it has much lower write amplification than leveling.
+One way to optimize write amplification is to apply tiering since it has much lower write amplification than leveling.
+However, recall from \refsection{sec:lsm-cost} that this will lead to worse query performance and space utilization.
 The improvements in this category can all be viewed as some variants of the partitioned tiering design with vertical or horizontal grouping discussed in \refsection{sec:lsm-optimizations}.
-Here we will mainly focus on the modifications made by these improvements.
+Here we will mainly discuss the modifications made by these improvements.

 The WriteBuffer (WB) Tree~\cite{wb-tree2013} can be viewed as a variant of the partitioned tiering design with vertical grouping.
 It has made the following modifications.
 First, it relies on hash-partitioning to achieve workload balance so that each SSTable group roughly stores the same amount of data.
 Furthermore, it organizes SSTable groups into a \btree-like structure to enable self-balancing to minimize the total number of levels.
 Specifically, each SSTable group is treated like a node in a \btree.
 When a non-leaf node becomes full with $T$ SSTables, these $T$ SSTables are merged together to form new SSTables that are added into its child nodes.
 When a leaf node becomes full with $T$ SSTables, it is split into two leaf nodes by merging all of its SSTables into two leaf nodes with smaller key ranges so that each new node receives about $T/2$ SSTables.